Autumn Activities to Try With Your Teen

 Bonding with your teen during autumn doesn’t have to feel forced or awkward – the secret is to offer activities where they feel like they’re in the driver’s seat and can express themselves.

-Whether that’s creating playlists or redecorating their room, these activities give your teen a chance to take charge while you share in the fun.
+Whether that’s creating playlists or redecorating their room, these activities give your teen a chance to take charge without a phone, while you share in the fun.

 A final note: why not support a teen with luna premium?